Dimensional Enameling with Anne Havel SEPT 25-28, 2019

 Items that you wish to incorporate into your setting with your enamel.
 If you want.

-PLEASE KNOW THAT CATS ARE AN ADDED FEATURE IN THE STUDIO!
+PLEASE KNOW THAT A CAT IS AN ADDED FEATURE IN THE STUDIO!
+(The kitty will not be in the classroom during the workshop but she does hang out with me on other days).
 If you are allergic to them then please come prepared with allergy medication.
 You will have access to a bathroom facility on the first floor, which requires you to climb stairs.

 Please read the information below carefully before signing up.